 Low-E, however, stands out from other coatings.
-Low-E coatings minimize the amount of ultraviolet and infrared light that can pass through glass without compromising the amount of visible light that is transmitted.
+Low-E coatings minimise the amount of ultraviolet and infrared light that can pass through glass without compromising the amount of visible light that is transmitted.

 Low-E glass has a microscopically thin, transparent coating which reflects long-wave infrared energy (or heat).
-Some variations of low-e glass also reflects significant amounts of short-wave solar infrared energy.
+Some variations of Low-E glass also reflect significant amounts of short-wave solar infrared energy.

-When the interior heat tries to escape to the colder outside during the winter, the low-e coating reflects the heat back to the inside, reducing the radiant heat loss through the glass.
-Similarity during the summer it keeps your interiors cooler by reflecting the exterior heat before it enters your windows.
+When interior heat tries to escape to the colder outside during the winter, the Low-E coating reflects the heat back to the inside, reducing the radiant heat loss through the glass.
+Similarly during the summer it keeps your interiors cooler by reflecting the exterior heat before it enters your windows.
 So the heat reflective quality of the coating works both ways, keeping your buildings cooler in summer and warmer in winter.

 Using less artificial heating and cooling will save you considerable amounts of money in the long term.
 If you compared your electricity bills before and after installation of your energy saving windows and glass doors, you would be pleasantly surprised!